alby13/tanuki-browser/README.md

 #### Prerequisites Information

 - Linux AMD64 and Windows were built with Python 3.10.12 or higher (most Linux distributions come with Python pre-installed)
-- Linux Intel was build with Python 3.8
+- Linux Intel was built with Python 3.8

 ## 💰 Current Versions